What is the drug thought to do in the body?

 Phase 3 (LIGHTHOUSE II)

 Lighthouse II is a phase 3 randomized, double-blind, placebo-controlled study.
-This means that participants will be randomly allocated to receive a treatment with either Triumeq or a placebo (dummy drug).
-This is a much larger trial than Lighthouse, expecting to enroll 390 participants, who will take triumeq for a maximum of 24 months.
+This means that participants will be randomly allocated to receive a treatment with either triumeq or a placebo (dummy drug).
+The trial aims to enroll 390 participants, who will take triumeq for a maximum of 24 months.
 Find out more on the MND Clinical Studies Group website or on clinicaltrials.gov.

 How can I take part in the trial?